vvnu0/SharprAI-TreeHacks/README.md

 4. Create a security group to allow SSH traffic ("anywhere" is good for testing, but not recommended due to low security)
 5. Choose 45 GB gp3 storage

 > **_WARN:_**  AWS EC2 instances that need NVIDIA GPUs can be quite costly, so make sure you terminate the instance once you're done working with it.

+### SSH & Setup NVIDIA drivers

+1. ssh into the instance by clicking on "connect" and following the ssh steps
+2. Follow steps [here](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html#ubuntu-lts) to setup NVIDIA SMI on your EC2 instance.
+This step is hard to get right since there are many different guides.

+### Setting up server

+Follow the self-deploy steps below on the instance to have the server up and working.

 ## Self-deploy steps